 Feifei (whose work can also be seen gracing the header image) is a freelance illustrator based in New York with a keen eye for mixing the traditional and the exotic with the modern and the counter-cultural.
 Combining the aesthetics of eastern classic with the drama and vision of science fiction and fantasy, her work has been commissioned by everyone from Penguin Books and BuzzFeed to the BBC.
 We already spotlighted her work earlier this year but have decided to highlight her exceptional craft once again.

-This London-based illustrator, animator, cartoonist, and artist is a prolific freelancer that has worked for the BBC, BuzzFeed and as a nationally syndicated US political cartoonist for Universal uClick, America's leading newspaper syndicate.
+This London-based illustrator, animator, cartoonist, and artist is a prolific freelancer that has worked in-house for the BBC and BuzzFeed, creates a weekly political cartoon for New Statesman, and is a nationally syndicated US political cartoonist for Universal uClick, America's leading newspaper syndicate.
 Her style comes across like the perfect middle ground between the cartoonish and the surreal, with a particular talent for capturing emotion in the faces of her subjects.
-She’s also worked for clients as diverse as Google, VICE and Cambridge University and she’s always on the lookout for the next challenge.
+Alongside drawing extensively for the BBC, she’s also created freelance work for clients as diverse as Google, VICE and Cambridge University and she’s always on the lookout for the next challenge.
 Given the range of her work, I’d say she could probably turn her paints to just about anything.